JoseLuis-Figueroa/Reusable-Peripheral-Drivers/README.md

 # Reusable-Drivers
 This repository contains a personal project based on the _“Reusable Firmware Development: A Practical Approach to APIs, HALs, and Drivers”_ book where the objective is to create reusable firmware development that can be used across multiple microcontroller platforms and software products.
-This is achieved through embedded C (bare-metal) code that works directly with the register map of the MCU.
-The project is focused on creating reusable drivers and HALs for MCU.
+This is achieved through embedded C (bare-metal) code that works directly with the register map of the MCU, following industry-standard coding practices as MISRA-C. The project is focused on creating reusable drivers and HALs for MCU.

 This repository currently contains the GPIO driver.
 The current tooling being used for this project includes:
 * Development Board: _Nucleo-F401RE._